Complete Travel Guide To

 For the less adventurous hiker, there is The Mount Base Track that is 3 km and takes around 40 mins to complete.
 It is New Zealand’s most popular walk with extensive ocean views and white sand beach inlets along the way, where you can stop and take in the beauty of the coastline.

-The well-maintained track is suitable for strollers, runners and groups of people and is easily accessible from anywhere around the mountains base.
+The well-maintained track is suitable for strollers, runners and groups of people and is easily accessible from anywhere around the base of the mountain.

 Soak in the Mount Hot Pools